zeniuseducation/poly-euler/README.md

 1. Clojure using Clojure on JVM
 2. Clojurescript on NodeJS
 3. Common Lisp using SBCL
-4. Haskell using GHC (currently still in interpreted mode, will be moved to compiled one)
+4. Haskell using GHC compiled using -O2 optimisation
 5. SML using SMLNJ
-6. Racket using Racket
+6. Racket mostly using Typed Racket
+7. C using whatever there is on Macbook (probably GCC)

 ##### Problem no 1